 However, here we have made the SVG a square and made some changes to the

-variable to demonstrate the difference between centering and
+projection variable to demonstrate the difference between centering and

 rotating the projection.